Project

 Tom is the Co-founder of OpenGeoHub foundation and Technical Director.
 In the SoilSpec4GG project Tom leads development of the OSSL DB, R packages and web-services.

-Dr. José Safanelli works to improve our understanding of soils and agricultural systems in order to contribute to food security and sustainable development.
-He works on the Soil Spectroscopy for Global Good project and others related to soil carbon monitoring.
+José works to improve our understanding of soils and agricultural systems in order to contribute to food security and sustainable development.
+He works on soil spectroscopy projects and others related to soil and agricultural monitoring.

 Advisory Board